 A fly is a covering that conceals the mechanism that allows a garment to open, such as buttons or a zip.
 Look down and you’ll most likely find a fly on your trousers that conceals the zip or buttons.
 Flies are also common on overcoats and can be found on such as the Chesterfield, Crombie coat, covert coat or Balmacaan.
 And sometimes a fly is present on the front of a shirt.

-Since the 1960s, the fly front has been another alternative to showing buttons on the front of a shirt and can be a part of the traditional pleated or marcella shirts.
-Or, Daniel Craig demonstrates in Casino Royale (pictured top), a basic shirt made in a fancy white-on-white fabric can be made into something more special for black tie with a fly front.
-Such a shirt needs a proper collar (spread or point) and double or cocktail cuffs.
-The fly-front shirt for black tie saw the most popularilty in the 1980s, but it is still an elegant alternative to the more traditional button or stud plackets.
+Since the 1960s, the fly front has been another alternative to showing buttons on the front of a dress shirt and can be a part of the traditional pleated or marcella shirts.
+Or, as Daniel Craig demonstrates in Casino Royale (pictured top), a basic shirt made in a fancy white-on-white fabric can be made into something more special for black tie with a fly front.
+Such a shirt needs a soft turndown collar (spread or point) and double or cocktail cuffs.
+The fly-front shirt for black tie saw the most popularity in the 1980s, but it is still an elegant alternative to the more traditional button or stud plackets.

 James Bond has worn three fly-front shirts for black tie.
 Two are pleated shirts: one from Sulka in GoldenEye and one from Turnbull & Asser in Die Another Day.
 Bond’s most recent fly-front shirt is a plain white waffle-weave shirt from Turnbull & Asser in Casino Royale with a fly front.

 The shirts in GoldenEye and Casino Royale have decorative plackets stitched 3/8-inch from each edge, but the front is otherwise constructed the same as on the Frank Foster shirt in Figure 2, with stitching under the fold of the decorative placket to hold a separate buttonhole placket in place.
 This is demonstrated in Figure 3.